lverwimp/state_gradients/README.md

 ## Data

 The data that is used in the paper are Penn TreeBank and Wall Street Journal, normalized to make sure they contain the same vocabulary.
-WSJ is be obtained from LDC, the only difference with the version that we used is the fact that all numbers have been normalized to 'N'.
+WSJ can be obtained from LDC, the only difference with the version that we used is the fact that all numbers have been normalized to 'N'.

-You can download oru version of PTB here:
+You can download our version of PTB here:

 * [Training set](http://homes.esat.kuleuven.be/~lverwimp/data_state_gradients/ptb_train.txt)
 * [Validation set](http://homes.esat.kuleuven.be/~lverwimp/data_state_gradients/ptb_valid.txt)